 So you have a little secret agent in training and you want to find a few good spy books to teach them the ins and outs of espionage.
 Or maybe your child has been carrying around a magnifying glass and sporting a decoder ring while engaging in an undercover operation to empty the cookie jar.
+(If they need more ideas, try these spy activities for kids.)
 Sounds like its time to check out these fascinating books about the lives of spies, both fictional and real life, nonfiction stories. and how to be a spy manuals.

 But don’t worry, you don’t have to go rogue in order to procure the titles below.
 There is nothing top secret about locating these books at the library or book store.
 I have three categories of spy books here: novels about fictional spies, nonfiction books or fictionalized biographies of real life agents, and how to be a spy instructional manuals!
 So whether your kid is a sleeper agent, a mole or a scout, dead drop a pile of books into his or her lair before you blow your cover as a meddling parent.